EddyVerbruggen/nativescript-star-printer/README.md

     });
 ```

-The only useful property on the `SPPrinter` class is the `portName` which you will need
+The most useful property on the `SPPrinter` class is the `portName` which you will need
 in other API methods.

+The only other property is `modelName`.

 ### `print`
 Once you've got the port of the printer you want to print on, just do: